 Before moving to the central topic of this article, it might be useful for you to know what kind of disorders you might face when running and wearing wrong insoles.

 Overpronation often leads to other foot conditions like plantar fasciitis, flat feet, heel spurs, metatarsalgia, and bunion among others.
-This is because the form of your arch collapses that adds stress to the other parts of the foot.
-To combat this, you are advised to wear straight or semi-curved lasts for shoes, look for stability shoes with features that limit pronation, and buy orthotics.
+This is because the form of your arch collapses which adds stress to the other parts of the foot.
+To combat this, you are advised to wear straight or semi-curved lasts for shoes.
+Look for stability shoes with features that limit pronation, and buy orthotics.

-Another term for underpronation, it is the happening when the outside of the heel is the first to make contact with the ground.
+Another term for underpronation, supination happens when the outside of the heel is the first to make contact with the ground.
 As such, there is insufficient inward movement after landing.
-The impact force is concentrated on the outside part of the foot and not evenly distributed.
+The impact force is concentrated on the outside part of the foot and is not evenly distributed.
 When you start to run, most of the work to push you off the ground is done by the smaller toes on the outside.

-Since supination places more stress on the foot, it can lead to Achilles tendinitis, plantar fasciitis, and impaired stability among many others.
-To prevent this, wear shoes with curved lasts, wear lightweight shoes for more foot motion and wear running insoles.
+Since supination places more stress on the foot, it can lead to Achilles tendinitis, plantar fasciitis, and impaired stability.
+To prevent this, wear shoes with curved lasts, wear lightweight shoes for more foot motion and get yourself the best running insoles.

 Types of Insoles to Choose From